Dowsby: History

 The name Dowsby is from the Old Scandinavian 'Dusi+by', for "farmstead of Dusi", appearing in the Domesday Book as "Dusebi".

 Hoe Hills (52°51′32″N 0°20′37″W) was a group of round barrows dating back to the Bronze Age where Roman and Medieval finds have been made.

 St Andrew's Church, originating from the 12th century, was mostly rebuilt and enlarged in 1864, although Norman fragments remain as part of the fabric.
 A recumbent effigy of Etheldreda Rigdon, and six brasses to the Burrell family from 1682 lie in the vestry.
 Built into the outer wall of the south aisle are parts of a Saxon cross.

 On the edge of the fen was a decoy used to trap ducks commercially in the 19th century.
 These would almost certainly have been shipped for sale by railway, probably from Rippingale railway station which was approximately a mile from the decoy.

 Dowsby

 Dowsby Grade II* listed Anglican parish church is dedicated to St Andrew.
 The ecclesiastical parish is part of the Billingborough Group of the Lafford Deanery, Diocese of Lincoln.
 The 2013 incumbent is the Rev. Anna Sorensen.

 Dowsby Fen falls within the drainage area of the Black Sluice Internal Drainage Board.

 Most employment in the parish is agricultural.

 The former rectory is now a care home for the elderly, providing some employment.

-The nearest shops are in Billingborough, 3 mi to the north, the nearest public house in Aslackby, 2 mi to the west.

-A bus service operates to Bourne on Thursdays, provided by Kimes Buses.
+The nearest shops are in Billingborough, 3 mi to the north, the nearest public house in Aslackby, 2 mi to the west.The bus service 401 operates to Bourne on Thursdays, provided by Delaine buses.